KoiBirb/Portfolio-Website/README.md

-# Moiz Ahmad — Engineering Portfolio
+# Leo Bogaert — Engineering Portfolio

 A React and Vite portfolio with a synchronized scroll sequence.
 The pinned artwork pans from top to bottom while the project content travels at a faster rate, with both reaching their endpoints together.